mchllngr/Quickero/README.md

 - rebuild MainPresenter#openApplicationList() with better rxjava-integration
 - rebuild MainPresenter#addDummyItemsIfFirstStart() with better rxjava-integration
 - add Firebase Crashlytics
-- disallow removing while in reorderMode ? (what happens if not ?)

 # TODO a little bit later
 - add tutorial